 - Rollover accidents.
 Many rollover accidents are the result of an auto defect within the brake or suspension systems.
 Defective auto parts can make a vehicle unstable, causing it to flip and rollover when it should be able to remain upright.
 Defective parts associated with rollovers include bad tires, weak roofs, and component part failures.

 Several things can go wrong within a motor vehicle to make it unsafe for operation, but not all are grounds for a product liability lawsuit.
-However, preventable manufacturing errors contribute to many Tampa Bay car accidents and devastating personal injuries.
+However, preventable manufacturing errors contribute to many Tampa Bay auto accidents and devastating personal injuries.
 Victims who believe a product defect caused a car accident and resulting injuries should speak to a product liability attorney.
 Reach out to an experienced auto defects lawyer from Fiol & Morros Law Group today.